-Ninja Tip: Get your kids or grand-kids involved by having them make the napkins this year.
+This is a great project for your kids or grand-kids.
+Getting them involved by having them make the napkins this year will help create memories you can look back on and smile.
 Stamps and ink are all you need to put a fun family touch on this year’s dinner table.

 You can read more at Fun and Easy Thanksgiving Place Settings.